How to Automate Invoice Data Entry (and Stop Wasting Hours Each Week)

 Two scenarios where automation earns its keep

 The abstract case for invoice data entry automation is easy to nod along to.
 The concrete case is what gets budget approved.
-Here are two moments every AP team recognises.

 Scenario 1 — month-end crunch